Columbia Engineering Internship Fund

 Applicants will be notified of their status in the program (accepted or declined).

 Columbia Engineering undergraduate students selected as Columbia Engineering Internship Fund grant recipients must commit to the following:

-This "Internship Success" workshop will help undergraduate students learn important skills and tips to succeed in their internships including how to initiate internship projects and responsibilities, work on a team, communicate with their supervisor and network.
+- Professional Development Webshop (the link will be shared in your offer letter) - This "Internship Success" workshop will help students learn important skills and tips to succeed in their internships including how to initiate projects and responsibilities, work on a team, communicate with their supervisor and network

 Recipients will write a thank you letter/reflective essay to their Columbia Engineering Internship Fund donor(s).